Airline alliance: History

 The first airline alliance was formed in the 1930s, when Panair do Brasil and its parent company Pan American World Airways agreed to exchange routes to Latin America.
-In 1990, the African Joint Air Services (AJAS) Accord between Tanzania, Uganda and Zambia led to the launch of Alliance Air in 1994, with South African Airways, Air Tanzania, Uganda Airlines and the governments of Uganda and Tanzania as shareholders.

 The first large alliance began in 1989, when Northwest Airlines and KLM agreed to large-scale codesharing.
 In 1992, the Netherlands signed the first open skies agreement with the United States, in spite of objections from the European Union, which gave both countries unrestricted landing rights on the other's soil.
 Normally landing rights are granted for a fixed number of flights per week to a fixed destination.
 Each adjustment requires negotiations, often between governments rather than between the companies involved.
 In return, the United States granted antitrust immunity to the alliance between Northwest Airlines and KLM.
+This alliance continues to exist today (as of 2025) with KLM as a SkyTeam member and Northwest's successor airline Delta also being a member.
 Other alliances would struggle for years to overcome the transnational barriers and lack of antitrust immunity, and still do so.

-Star Alliance was founded in 1997, which brought competing airlines to form Oneworld in 1999 and SkyTeam in 2000.
+On May 14, 1997, an agreement was announced forming the Star Alliance with five airlines on three continents: United Airlines, Scandinavian Airlines, Thai Airways International, Air Canada, and Lufthansa.
+The alliance chose Young & Rubicam for advertising, with a budget of $25 million (€18 million). which brought competing airlines to form Oneworld in 1999 and SkyTeam in 2000.

-In 2007 Tai Tung Alliance was founded.
-There are three airlines, Korean based City Express, Japan based Super Flyer and Spain based Vacation Line.

 In 2010 Richard Branson, chairman of the Virgin Group, announced his intention to form a fourth alliance among Virgin branded airlines (Virgin Atlantic; Virgin America; and the Virgin Australia Holdings group of airlines).
 Then in September 2011, Branson said that Virgin Atlantic would join one of the existing alliances; this idea was repeated in October 2012.
 In December 2012, Delta Air Lines purchased Singapore Airlines' 49% stake in Virgin Atlantic for £224 million.
-Virgin America was absorbed into Alaska Airlines, which joined the Oneworld alliance in 2021.
+Virgin America was absorbed into Alaska Airlines by 2018, which joined the Oneworld alliance in 2021.
+Meanwhile, Virgin Atlantic joined SkyTeam in 2023.

 On February 14, 2013, it was announced that American Airlines and US Airways would merge, retaining the American Airlines name and would remain in the Oneworld alliance.
 US Airways' participation in Star Alliance lapsed.
 In 2012, in South America, LAN Airlines and TAM Airlines began their merger.
 In March 2014, with the merger complete, TAM left Star Alliance and became part of LAN in Oneworld.

 On September 21, 2015, the Vanilla Alliance was formed between several airlines based in the Indian Ocean region, in order to improve air connectivity within the region.
-The founding members are Air Austral, Air Mauritius, Air Madagascar, Air Seychelles, and Int'Air Îles.
+The founding members were Air Austral, Air Mauritius, Air Madagascar, Air Seychelles, and Int'Air Îles.